 These visits ignited Zelb Hunter’s entrepreneurial spirit.
 He convinced his brother that they could become truck farmers, an early twentieth-century business practice of farmers driving to sell produce directly to customers.
 But the Hunter family couldn’t afford to use their aging pickup.
 Gas prices were at an all-time high, so they cut off the bed of the truck and attached it to the family mule.
 Then they filled the makeshift cart with produce from the garden to sell to city-dwelling friends and their neighbors who longed for a taste of the country.
 The goal was to raise enough money to replace and upgrade aging work equipment—including buying a proper cart—but a seed of possibility was also planted in Zelb Hunter’s heart.

 World War II came along, and Zelb Hunter served three tours.
-Upon his return, he married Penny Powell, and they started their lives and family together, first as sharecroppers, then as a supervisor and nurse at Dorothea Dix Hospital.
-They lived in a rental home provided by the hospital, but held on to a hog farm near Garner.
+Upon his return, he married Penny Powell, and they started their lives and family together, first as sharecroppers, then as employees of Dorothea Dix Hospital.
+They owned a home nearby, but held on to a hog farm near Garner, which was kept up by the older children until they sold the last hog in the mid-1980s.
 Soon, Zelb Hunter began to work with other farmers and grocers in Wake and Johnston Counties to sell fresh, local fruits and vegetables, along with his homemade link sausages and country hams, to the residents of Southeast Raleigh.
 What started in the 1950s as a side hustle became a full-service grocery delivery business by the time he retired from Dix Hospital in 1980.

 By this time, his son Demetrius, the youngest of their 10 children, became his father’s right-hand man.
 “The time together doing deliveries was my bonding time with him,” says Demetrius Hunter.
 “It was where my father taught me how to treat people and how to be humble.”
 Customers and farmers would affectionately call him “Little Zelb” when they saw the young man unloading crates of collard greens from grocers’ delivery trucks and helping the elderly customers with their shopping bags.
 And it turned their father-son relationship into a true friendship.